 If you don’t have any leftover coconut milk ready to go, you can leave an opened can of coconut milk in your refrigerator for a few hours until it thickens—or stick the open can in your freezer for a short while.
 Semi-frozen thickened coconut milk would be even better in this Vegan Egg Nog Smoothie!

-Whether you’re celebrating Christmas, Hanukkah, and/or Kwanzaa, I hope you will have a very special time with your friends and family!
-I hope there will be plenty of delicious and safe gluten-free food for you to enjoy.
+Whether you’re observing Christmas, Hanukkah, Kwanzaa, and/or another celebration during this season, I hope you will have a very special time with your friends and family!
+I especially hope there will be plenty of delicious and safe gluten-free food for you to enjoy.
 (Please remember these tips when sharing meals with others.)Share this Vegan Egg Nog Smoothie with your family members and guests or take a moment to enjoy a glass by yourself before things get busy and hectic.

 Vegan Egg Nog Smoothie